OmerMiz1/Algorithmic-Programming-2/READEME.md

         6.b *"--generic=socket,out,10,127.0.0.1,5400,tcp,generic_small"*
     *NOTE: make sure there are'nt any whitespaces or chars sneaking in there!*

-## Big thanks to eli haleschi for the XML file.
+## Big thanks to Dr Eliahu Khalastchi for making the XML file.

-## List the contact information for your team as well as where to ask questions.
+## Contact us

 If you have any suggestions\questions please feel free to contact us at : *dorefaeli@gmail.com*